dabit3/appsync-react-native-with-user-authorization/README.md

 4. Click "Create Resources"

-5. Click "Data Sources", click on table under "Resource"
+5. Click "Data Sources", click on the table name under "Resource"

 6. Create an index of "author"